You Got the Love: Critical reception

+On 19 January 1991, Music Week named "You Got the Love" Pick of the Week.
+Mandi James from NME wrote, "Bootlegs have kept the dancefloor boiling, provided healthy competition for the influx of white labels and given inspiration in the face of Technotronic megamixes.
+The best ideas have always been the most breathtakingly simple and usually caused the most consternation.
+'You Got the Love' by the Source featuring Candi Staton, formerly known as 'Love/Rock', pays testimony to both those principles.
+It's an inspired combination of uplifting gospel vocals and Jamie Principle's proto-house classic 'Your Love', is currently sitting comfortably in the Top 40, and has a chequered history to match Black Box's 'Ride on Time'."

-Alan Jones from Music Week wrote in 1997, "A brilliant marriage of two different records, the Source featuring Candi Staton's "You Got The Love" was a truly inspired amalgam, well deserving its top five status in 1991.
+Upon the 1997 remix, Alan Jones from Music Week commented, "A brilliant marriage of two different records, the Source featuring Candi Staton's "You Got the Love" was a truly inspired amalgam, well deserving its top five status in 1991.
 Six years on, it has been extensively remixed by the Rhythm Masters and David Morales & Frankie Knuckles.
 The new mixes work well, although the 1991 mixes remain the best.
 Well worth another outing."
-James Hyman from the RM Dance Update rated the 1997 remix five out of five, adding, "Now 'Voyager's Epic' (which is managing to gain considerable airplay) borrows from Elgar's 'Enigma Variations' and, with the vocal, creates a parallel to Massive Attack's 'Unfinished Sympathy' via an uplifting and spinetingling surge."
+James Hyman from the Record Mirror Dance Update gave the 1997 remix a top score of five out of five, adding, "Now 'Voyager's Epic' (which is managing to gain considerable airplay) borrows from Elgar's 'Enigma Variations' and, with the vocal, creates a parallel to Massive Attack's 'Unfinished Sympathy' via an uplifting and spinetingling surge."

 Music video

 The planned 1986 video was supposed to feature a 900 lb man wanting to lose weight.
 The filming was shelved when the actor portraying the character lost his weight to around 300 lb.

 The 1991 video shows silhouettes of men and women dancing on a white background, sometimes as individuals, couples or in groups, intercut with a sequence of close-ups of different faces miming to the lyrics.
 Grainy footage of a Northern line London Underground train entering a station also appears.

 The 1997 video features the "Now Voyager mix" and portrays a man dressed like a friar carrying a cross being guided by an angel and tempted by the Devil.